 Bakerwood Marquees did a fantastic job for us and were always happy to help, change things and tweak at the last minute, we felt very safe in their capable hands.
 Min’s family have used them very successfully previously, and they have a fantastic reputation particularly for tricky builds which was perfect for us as we had quite an engineering challenge for them as the garden slopes heavily with a 6ft difference from one end to the other.

-We kept the decor of the marquee fairly neutral, following a largely green and white theme with lots of flowers and greenery.
+We kept the marquee decor fairly neutral, following a largely green and white botanical theme with lots of flowers and greenery.
 We had clear sides to our marquee so that guests could see as much of the garden as possible, so we wanted the flowers and decor to be sympathetic to this.

 Min travelled to the church in her father's Audi R8 - it was a tight squeeze getting her dress into it!

 We used my beloved 1964 Series 2A Landrover as the wedding car.
 It had been given a spruce up the week before; carefully cleaned and lined to prevent any oil stains creeping on to Min’s dress!!

 All green and white – lots of delphiniums (Min's favourite), stocks and hydrangeas.
 My Mother had collected the blossom from her and my Grandmother's garden and dried it for the confetti – a lovely and special touch.
 Flowers are really important to Min so we wanted to ensure they were a real showstopper.
 We were absolutely thrilled with the arch at the church, it was truly spectacular.

 I found the dress at Miss Bush in Ripley – the whole experience was heavenly –the advice I received throughout the process was perfect.
 I actually picked up the dress thinking it would look quite different – but as I stepped out, and saw the smile on my friend Amelia's face, I knew it was special.